Financial Literacy in Poland, Slovenia, Bulgaria and Romania - Mapping Report

 How to work with BigBlueButton and to conduct a webinar?

-Here is a video lesson with explanation how to work with BigBlueButton and to conduct a webinar:
+Watch this video tutorial with explanation how to work with BigBlueButton and to conduct a webinar: